DevExpress/devextreme-documentation/concepts/05 Widgets/TileView/00 Overview.md

 Note that field names in these data source items are [conventional](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/items/').
 This provides a default tile appearance, which can be customized later.

-By default, the UI component is oriented horizontally, but you can orient it vertically using the [direction](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/direction.md '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/#direction') option.
+By default, the UI component is oriented horizontally, but you can orient it vertically using the [direction](/api-reference/10%20UI%20Widgets/dxTileView/1%20Configuration/direction.md '/Documentation/ApiReference/UI_Widgets/dxTileView/Configuration/#direction') property.

 ---
 ##### jQuery